This chapter was updated in October 2019 to reflect changes to the regulation of noise.

 Generally, under the POEO Act, it is an offence for any person in non-residential premises to operate machinery or deal with materials in such an improper or inefficient manner that it causes air pollution (sections 124-132).
 The maximum penalty for an air pollution offence is $1,000,000 for a corporation plus an extra $120,000 per day for a continuing offence and for an individual it is $250,000 plus an extra $60,000 per day (section 132).

 This case concerned a company operating a livestock slaughter and rendering plant.
 There was a history of complaints regarding odour being emitted from the plant into the surrounding area.
-The Environment Protection Authority (now part of the Office of Environment and Heritage) took ‘odour measurements’ over several days to measure the intensity of the odour escaping from the plant at varying distances from the premises.
+The Environment Protection Authority (EPA) took ‘odour measurements’ over several days to measure the intensity of the odour escaping from the plant at varying distances from the premises.

 The offensive odour was caused by the failure of old plant equipment to adequately capture all odour produced in the rendering process and prevent the odour being released into the atmosphere.

-The Environmental Protection Authority charged the company with an offence under the Protection of the Environment Operations Act 1979 (POEO Act) of causing the emission of an offensive odour which interfered unreasonably with the comfort of a person outside the premises (section 129).
+The EPA charged the company with an offence under the Protection of the Environment Operations Act 1979 (POEO Act) of causing the emission of an offensive odour which interfered unreasonably with the comfort of a person outside the premises (section 129).
 The company pleaded guilty to the offence and was fined $32,000 in the Land and Environment Court.

 Since the date of the offence, the company had carried out a number of works aimed at improving the odour-control abilities of the premises.
 The Court also considered whether to make an ‘environmental enhancement order’ under section 250 of the POEO Act.
 Such an order requires an environmental offender to carry out a specified project for the restoration or enhancement of the environment in a public place or for the public benefit.
 In this case, the company proposed donating land to the local council and putting the penalty money towards landscaping and amenities within the park.

-The duty of polluters under the Act to report a pollution incident to the appropriate regulatory authority does not extend to odours (section 148(7)).
-However, it is an offence for licensed activities to emit an offensive odour that is not covered in their license conditions (section 129).
+The duty of polluters under the Act to report a pollution incident to the EPA or appropriate regulatory authority now extends to odours (section 148.
+The exclusion of odours was removed in 2015 by the Protection of the Environment Legislation Amendment Act 2014.).
+It is also an offence for licensed activities to emit an offensive odour that is not covered in their license conditions (section 129).

 - is harmful or likely to be harmful to a person who is outside the premises from which it is emitted